-A self-attestation of the HHIT RID can be done in as little as 84 bytes, by avoiding an explicit encoding technology like ASN.1 or Concise Binary Object Representation (CBOR [RFC8949]).
+A self-attestation of a HHIT used as a UAS ID can be done in as little as 84 bytes, by avoiding an explicit encoding technology like ASN.1 or Concise Binary Object Representation (CBOR [RFC8949]).
 This attestation consists of only the HHIT, a timestamp, and the EdDSA signature on them.

 An Observer would need Internet access to validate a selfattestations claim.
 A third-party Certificate can be validated via a small credential cache in a disconnected environment.
-This third-party Certificate is possible when the third-party also uses HHITs for its identity and the UA has the public key and the Certificate for that HHIT.
+This thirdparty Certificate is possible when the third-party also uses HHITs for its identity and the UA has the public key and the Certificate for that HHIT.